MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-243-update.md

 Learn more about Managed DevOps Pools by reading our [blog post](https://devblogs.microsoft.com/devops/managed-devops-pools/) or its [documentation](https://aka.ms/mdp-docs).

-### Azure Pipelines tasks use Node 20
+### Azure pipelines tasks use Node 20

-Most Pipeline tasks use Node as a runner.
-Azure Pipelines task that use NodeJS as a runner now all use NodeJS 20.
+Most pipeline tasks use Node as a runner.
+Azure pipelines task that use NodeJS as a runner now all use NodeJS 20.
 Authors of task extensions should update their tasks to use Node 20.
 For guidance on how to upgrade see, [How can I upgrade my custom task to the latest Node?](https://aka.ms/node-runner-guidance).

 ### Create build pipeline permission

-To increase pipeline security, we're introducing a new permission, `Create build pipeline`, at Pipelines level.
+To increase pipeline security, we're introducing a new permission, `Create build pipeline`, at pipelines level.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of create build pipeline permission.](../../media/243-pipelines-01.png "Screenshot of create build pipeline permission")](../../media/243-pipelines-01.png#lightbox)